Updated on December 04, 2019

 The seeds of microfinance were sown in the 70s in the rural areas of Bangladesh.
 However, there is evidence that there used to be informal borrowing and lending in the APAC region for centuries.

-The first modem microfinance transaction involved Dr. Muhammad Yunus of University of Chittagong.
+The first modem microfinance transaction involved Dr. Muhammad Yunus of the University of Chittagong.
 Dr. Yunus saw village women who made bamboo stools trapped in a repressive debt cycle.
-He was surprised to find out that they needed only $27 dollars to get rid of this debt cycle.
+He was surprised that they needed only 27 dollars to get rid of this debt cycle.
 This incident led him to start the Grameen Bank Project.

 Grameen bank is an organization of community development bank that provides small loans without requiring any collateral in exchange.
 This project began in Jobra and its nearby villages from 1976-1979.

-During its initial years, the Grameen Bank was sponsored by the Bangladesh’s central bank and other nationalized banks.
-By the year 1983, the project became an independent bank via a government legislation.
+During its initial years, the Grameen Bank was sponsored by Bangladesh’s central bank and other nationalized banks.
+By 1983, the project became an independent bank via government legislation.

-It’s currently operational in over 2500 locations and has a workforce of more than 22,000 people.
-Grameen Bank has the net operating income which is about $120 million.
+Currently, Grameen banks are operational in over 2500 locations and have a workforce of more than 22,000 people.
+Grameen Bank has a net operating income which is about $120 million.

-Grameen Bank was not the only microfinance program in the 70s.
+Grameen Bank was not the only microfinance bank in the 70s.
 Shorebank was another community development bank that was founded in 1974 in Chicago.

 The modern use of the expression “microfinancing” has its roots in Grameen bank.
-However, the history of microfinancing can be traced back in the 1800s, when Lysander Spooner, a theorist wrote about the benefits of small credits to farmers and entrepreneurs as a means to get people out of poverty.
-Moreover, Friedrich Wilhelm Raiffeisen, founded the very first cooperative lending banks that supported farmers of rural Germany.
+However, the history of microfinancing can be traced back to the 1800s, when Lysander Spooner, a theorist, wrote about the benefits of small credit to farmers and entrepreneurs to get people out of poverty.

 Microfinance at present

-The impact of microfinance has been tremendous.
-More than 130 million people have been helped by it.
-(International Finance Corporation)
+The impact of micro-finance solutions has been tremendous.
+More than 140 million people have been helped by it.
+(CGAP Annual Report)

-South Asia region has emerged as the top beneficiary of microfinance as it accounts for approx. 60% of global microfinance borrowers.
-If we convert this into number then we get over 83 million microfinance borrowers from South Asia.
+The South Asia region has emerged as the top beneficiary of microfinance as it accounts for approx. 60% of global microfinance borrowers.
+If we convert this into numbers, then we get over 83 million microfinance borrowers from South Asia.

 However, this massive number is only a 5% of South Asia’s total population, which indicates a larger untapped market.

-Another important stat about microfinance is that 80% of the first time borrowers are women near poverty.
+Another important stat about microfinance is that 80% of first-time borrowers are women near poverty.
 This stat is essential as the major intent behind microfinancing is to provide financial aid to those who otherwise can’t get access to credit.
-Moreover, there are also some microfinance lenders who encourage financial growth of women by primarily providing credit to them.
+Moreover, there are also some microfinance lenders who encourage the financial growth of women by primarily providing credit to them.

-As discussed earlier, the definition of microfinance has usually revolved around that of providing small amount of loans to the underprivileged.
-However, with time the definition has changed as it now includes many other financial services apart from just microcredit like insurance, payment solutions, savings accounts, etc. Today microfinance means to deliver financial solutions to everyone at an affordable rate.
+As discussed earlier, microfinance revolves around providing small-amount loans to the underprivileged.
+However, with time the definition has changed as it now includes many other financial services apart from just microcredits, like insurance, payment solutions, savings accounts, etc. Today microfinance means delivering financial solutions to everyone at an affordable rate.

 The first thought that comes to our mind when we hear microfinance and FinTech is quite contrasting.
 For microfinance, the first thought is usually about small loans worth $200 to $ 500 for setting up small businesses.